 Biographical details of the Directors, all of whom are non-executive, can be found on page 21.
 There were no changes to the composition of the Board during the year.

-Mr David Harris, retires by rotation at the Annual General Meeting and, being eligible, offers himself for re-election.
+Mr Colin McGill and Mr Alistair Stewart, retire by rotation at the Annual General Meeting and, being eligible, offer themselves for re-election.

 The Directors believe that the Board has an appropriate balance of skills, experience, independence and knowledge of the Company to enable it to provide effective strategic leadership and proper governance of the Company.
 The Board confirms that, following formal performance evaluations, the performance of each of the Directors continues to be effective and demonstrates commitment to the role.
-The Board therefore believes that it is in the interests of shareholders that the Director seeking re-election is re-elected.
+The Board therefore believes that it is in the interests of shareholders that the Directors seeking re-election are re-elected.